GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 Avoid setup issues by acknowledging the following:

-1. IP Address: Do **not** use `localhost` for either the IP address or hostname.
+- IP Address: Do **not** use `localhost` for either the IP address or hostname.

-1. Hostname: Use a real hostname--this can always be managed via host file entries if adding a DNS entry is too much work for testing.
-For clustered deployments, use the hostname of the cluster that will be used by applications connecting to Gluu.
-Make sure to choose the hostname carefully.
+- Hostname:
+  - Make sure to choose the hostname carefully.
 Changing the hostname after installation is not a simple task.
+  - Use a real hostname--this can always be managed via host file entries if adding a DNS entry is too much work for testing.
+  - For clustered deployments, use the hostname of the cluster that will be used by applications connecting to Gluu.

-1. Only run setup.py **one time**.
-Running the above command twice will break the instance.
+- Only run setup.py **one time**.
+Running the command twice will break the instance.

 ### Sign in via browser